- do not delete

 Large print books are available throughout the Prince George's County Memorial Library System.
 The Bowie, Greenbelt, Hyattsville, Laurel, New Carrollton, Oxon Hill and Surratts-Clinton Branches have permanent collections of large print books and magazines; Accokeek, Baden, Beltsville, Bladensburg, Fairmount Heights, Glenarden, Hillcrest Heights, Largo-Kettering, Mt.
 Rainier, Spauldings and Upper Marlboro Branches provide rotating collections of large print books.
 Large print books may be obtained via telephone requests and are eligible for formal holds at no charge.

-Zoomtext, a text enlargement program, is installed on one public access computer for use by persons with limited vision in the following branch libraries: Accokeek, Beltsville, Bowie, Greenbelt, Hyattsville, Laurel, New Carrollton, Oxon Hill and Surratts-Clinton.
+Zoomtext, a text enlargement program, is installed on one public access computer for use by persons with limited vision in the following branch libraries: Baden, Beltsville, Bladensburg, Bowie, Glenarden, Greenbelt, Hillcrest Heights, Hyattsville, Largo-Kettering, Laurel, New Carrollton, Oxon Hill, South Bowie, Spauldings and Upper Marlboro.
 Zoomtext offers extensive help screens.

-JAWS, a screen reading program, is installed on one public access computer for use by persons with limited vision in the following branch libraries: Accokeek, Beltsville, Bowie, Greenbelt, Laurel, New Carrollton, Oxon Hill and Surratts-Clinton.
+JAWS, a screen reading program, is installed on one public access computer for use by persons with limited vision in the following branch libraries: Baden, Beltsville, Bladensburg, Bowie, Glenarden, Greenbelt, Hillcrest Heights, Hyattsville, Largo-Kettering, Laurel, New Carrollton, Oxon Hill, South Bowie, Spauldings and Upper Marlboro.
 JAWS offers extensive help screens; customers should provide their own headphones.

 A communications system employed by the Library connects TTY callers as well as callers who have access to computers equipped with standard modems and basic communications software with the Library System.
 The TTY system provides direct person-to-person telephone communications between all branches in the Library System and users of the Library who are deaf or have a speech and/or hearing impairment.
 The single number to reach all branches is 301-808-2061.

 PGCMLS offers the Optelec® CCTV (close circuit television) magnifier with Optical Character Reading (OCR) capabilities that will read aloud any print text for customers with related disabilities at 11 library branches.
-Accokeek, Beltsville, Bowie (upon reopening), Fairmount Heights, Glenarden, Greenbelt, Laurel, Largo-Kettering, Oxon Hill, Spauldings and Surratts-Clinton are the PGCMLS branches with this assistive technology.
+Accokeek, Beltsville, Bowie, Fairmount Heights, Glenarden, Greenbelt, Laurel, Largo-Kettering, New Carrollton, Oxon Hill, Spauldings and Surratts-Clinton are the PGCMLS branches with this assistive technology.
 All public computers are equipped with the Microsoft Windows® magnifier.